 - 1 pound beef stew meat cut into one inch pieces

-- 2 tbsp onion dip mix
+- 2 Tablespoon onion dip mix

 - 1 cup beef broth more if needed, see instructions below

 - 8 ounces egg noodles

-- Add olive oil to pressure cooker pot and set to saute function.
+- Add olive oil to pressure cooker pot and set to sauté function.
 Divide meat in half and brown the first half, turning only once.
 Remove from pot and set on plate.
 Brown second half of meat.

 - Add first batch of meat back to the pressure cooker along with any juices that may have accumulated on the plate.
 Add cream of mushroom soup, onion dip mix, and beef broth.
 Stir to mix.
 Note: if your Instant Pot gives you burn notices, you may want to increase the beef broth to 1 1/2 to 2 cups to prevent that from happening.